linhtran91/aspire-lite/README.md

 ./start.sh
 ```

-### Install Go and another components
+### Install Go and other components

 The application is written with Go 1.21.4 and uses Postgresql as a database.
 Should ensure that both are installed to run the application manually.
 Go to this link to [download Go](https://go.dev/doc/install)

-And also go-migrate to run the data migration as below
+And also install go-migrate to run the data migration as below

 Mac installation :
 ```sh